-Our safety procedures are in place to ensure that we can continue to provide emergency care.
+Procedures are in place to ensure your safety and that of our team.
 As always, our priority is providing care to your pet.
 Please understand that there may be increased wait times and new procedures in place, please work with us and remain respectful of our team in these unprecedented times.

 If you are in self isolation, unwell or have had contact with someone who has tested positive for Covid-19, please do not visit the hospital.
 Please call us and we can discuss options over the phone, this may include a tele-medicine consult for your pet or alternate arrangements for a friend to bring your pet in to us instead.

 Our aim is to continue to be able to provide the highest levels of care to our patients.
 In order to do that we are taking these steps to protect you and our team.
 Please speak with your local AEC team to find out more about their procedures.

 Upon arrival please STOP at the front door and call us to speak with our team.

 DROP your pet with our team who will take your pet through to be assessed.